OpenDSA/OpenDSA/RST/en/SimpleDemo/DemoIntro.rst

 The simplest thing to do in terms of an OpenDSA visual is called a "diagram".
 This is just a static picture, and it has no interface.
-To keep things simple for devlopers, diagrams are automatically incorporated into the compiled HTML page for a book using the ``inlineav`` directive in the RST file.
+To keep things simple for developers, diagrams are automatically incorporated into the compiled HTML page for a book using the ``inlineav`` directive in the RST file.
 That means there is no explicit HTML file that a developer creates for